uabrc/uabrc.github.io/docs/uab_cloud/hardware.md

-# Hardware Information of Cloud.rc
+# Hardware Information for Cloud.rc

 The Cloud service hardware consists of 5 Intel nodes and 4 DGX-A100 nodes.
 A description of the available hardware are summarized in the following table.